Non-Linear Interference Challenging Topological Protection of Chiral Edge States

 {\it Non-linear Floquet dynamics of wavepackets.---} We consider a system governed by the non-linear generalized Schrödinger equation

-where $\psi_j(t)$ are the spatial components of the state vector on a lattice.
+where $\psi_j(t)$ are the spatial components of the state vector on a lattice and units are chosen such that $\hbar = 1$.
 Here, $H_F(t)$ denotes a linear Floquet Hamiltonian with period $T$, and the non-linear term with coupling strength $\gamma$ may be seen as an on-site potential that scales with the density $|\psi_j|^2 $.
 A non-linearity of this type emerges naturally in a variety of physical platforms, for instance through an intensity-dependent optical index in photonic systems \cite{NL_photonics_5} or from a mean-field treatment of weak interactions in a BEC, which yields the Gross-Pitaevskii equation \cite{GP_1, GP_2, GP_3, GP_4}.

 We start by discussing on a general note the non-linear interference mechanism in the dynamics of two wave packets $\Psi$ and $\Phi$ that is at the heart of our present analysis.
 Let $\Psi_{ j}(t)$ and $\Phi_{ j}(t)$ be two solutions to Eq.~(\ref{Eqn:NL_SGL}).
 Then, $\mathrm{e}^{i \Delta} \Phi_{ j}(t)$ is also a solution for any $\Delta \in \mathbb R$, but the superposition $g_{ j}(t) = \Psi_{ j}(t) + \mathrm{e}^{i \Delta} \Phi_{ j}(t)$ generally has a different intensity distribution and thus does not satisfy Eq.~(\ref{Eqn:NL_SGL}).
 In particular, the local intensity of $g_{ j}(t)$ is highly sensitive to the relative phase $e^{i \Delta}$, which can be exploited to tune the importance of the non-linearity in the combined dynamics of $\Psi$ and $\Phi$.
 Specifically, we find for the time-dependence of the superposition